0xadri/notes-js/__intrvw_qs_03_react.md

 ## What's the difference between `React.memo()` vs `useCallback()` ?

-Both are hooks for caching, for performance optimization, but they serve slightly different purposes.
+Both are hooks for caching functions, for performance optimization, but they serve slightly different purposes.

 - `useCallback()` → caches a **regular function**